The electric hydrofoil surfboard Waydoo Flyer was shown first time at CES 2019 in Las Vegas.

 The Waydoo E-Foil is developed in Shenzhen China and shall be on sale starting March 2019.

-Founder Denis Zhu is wakeboarder and founded a company last year which develops next to the electric hydrofoil surfboard Waydoo Flyer also fixed wing aircrafts and drones for agriculture.
+Founder Denis Zhu is wakeboarder and founded a company last year which develops next to the electric hydrofoil surfboard Waydoo Flyer also fixed wing aircraft and drones for agriculture.

 We will post some pictures of these devices in the forum.
 Link below.

-While Waydoo has no water sports background they bet on their experience in electronics and wing design which they know from the fixed wing aircrafts.
+While Waydoo has no water sports background they bet on their experience in electronics and wing design which they know from the fixed wing aircraft.
 The drone company DJI is an investor.

 The E-Foil from Waydoo us using a 6,000 W motor which is supposed to be good for 35 km/h.
 The Samsung 18650 lithium batteries offer a run time of 40-60 minutes.
 Charging time 2 hours.

-The battery pack looks similar to the one of Liftfoils, but has no data connection.
+The battery pack looks similar to the one of eFoil, but has no data connection.
 The 2 ports are for charging and the power connection to the board.

 The Waydoo hydrofoil is positioned as an easy to learn electric hydrofoil surfboard.